-- USTDTS School Application
+- USTDTS Admissions Application

+- Electronic Transaction Decision Form

+- Annual Security Notification Report

+- Copy of current Drivers' License

 - Enrollment Agreement

-- Signed Acknowledgment of Students Responsibilities Form

 - Attendance & Absence Acknowledgment Form

 - Picture Release Form

-- Electronic Transaction Decision Form

-- Copy of current Drivers' License

-- Signed Legal Marijuana Acknowledgement form

-- Additional items may be required for students receiving federal student aid that

-are selected for verification and/or those utilizing private financing sources.

-Financial Aid Office will advise when necessary of items needed to satisfy the
+- Drug and Alcohol Abuse Prevention Program Additional items may be required for students receiving federal student aid that are selected for verification and/or those utilizing private financing sources.
+The Financial Aid Office will advise, when necessary, of items needed to satisfy the verification process.

-verification process.

-- All students receiving federal student aid must provide a copy of their high school diploma, homeschool diploma or GED equivalent.
+- All students receiving federal student aid must provide a copy of their high school diploma, home school diploma or GED equivalent.
 This is a requirement set forth by the U.S. Department of Education.